jeffbean/homesetup/README.md

 This repo provisions and maintains a healthy macOS setup for a personal machine.
 It’s idempotent and safe to re‑run.

-Built with a mix of pragmatic shell and as much AI assistance as is sane — all changes remain small, testable, and reversible.
+AI Experiment
+- This repo is essentially fully coded with Codex as my next AI experiment.
+I use Codex for everything in this repo as an experiment.

 ## Quick Start

 - Clone the repo and review `config/Brewfile`.
 - Install packages: `make brew`
-- Link dotfiles: `make apply-dotfiles`
+- Link dotfiles and reload tmux/zsh: `make apply`

-## Profiles
-Profiles and overlays were removed to simplify the core plan/diff engine.
-We may reintroduce them later.

 ## What it does